-In this first arc, Bendis assembles the new team roster, reuniting old characters and introducing new ones.
+In Young Justice #1-6, Bendis assembles the new team roster, reuniting old characters and introducing new ones.
 After a brief skirmish in the streets of Metropolis, our teen heroes are hurtled through dimensions and find themselves on Gemworld (as featured in the classic “Amethyst” series).
 There, they find Superboy, (I won’t say how, or in what condition) and yes, he’s the exact same Superboy from pre-flashpoint!
 Our core team reunites, and join forces with the newbies to save Gemworld from impending doom!

 Along with the overarching present day narrative, each single issue explores the recent past of a single team member, catching us up on, or introducing us for the first time, to each team member’s story.

-When reading through this first arc, I noted that the amount of storytelling Peter David usually accomplished in 3, or even sometimes 1 issue of the original series, Bendis does in 6.
+When reading through Young Justice #1-6, I noted that the amount of storytelling Peter David usually accomplished in 3, or even sometimes 1 issue of the original series, Bendis does in 6.
 So Bendis’ signature slower pace might be jarring to fans of the original series, but take heart that Bendis is telling the same amount of story here, he’s just taking longer to do it.
 If that bugs you, you might just want to pick up the trades instead of the single issues.

 Bendis’ signature “sassy teen dialogue” comes through here too, and for me it was a bit jarring to have my characters talking similar to Ultimate Peter Parker, but I think it works as the series progresses, and as we get some more depth to Bendis’ rendition of the characters.
 Am I happy with how he’s handled Superboy?
 Yes.
 Yes I am.

-As for the artwork for each issue of this first arc, including the main covers, are drawn by Patrick Gleason and a guest artist or two.
+As for the artwork for Young Justice #1-6, including the main covers, are drawn by Patrick Gleason and a guest artist or two.
 The art’s pretty great.
 It has an edgy / pointy feel to it.
 Though for me, it’s hard to compete with the artist for the original series, Todd Nauck, now one of my favorite artists of all time.
 He’s just so good at drawing believable teenagers.

 I liked the way Gleason and company depicted everyone.
 I especially liked Wondergirl’s new costume.
 Superboy’s costume is pretty close to his original debut outfit, with some small tweaks, like spikes on his jacket, or fingerless gloves.
 I should say, I like how everyone looks except for Impulse.
 I think they skewed him a little too young, and sometimes he just doesn’t look as great.

-Overall though, this series has been fantastic so far.
+Overall though, Young Justice #1-6 has been fantastic so far.
 I have to say that I’m really enjoying it and getting to know these characters once again.
 It is so good to see Conner Kent back in action!